drlove/surgical-docs/README.md

-# medical-docs package for espanso
+# surgical-docs package for espanso from wressl
-An [espanso](https://espanso.org) package to help with medical documentation
+An [espanso](https://espanso.org) package to help with surgical documentation

-## Text-Expander for Medical Charting
+## Text-Expander for Surgical Charting

 With ever increasing demands on physician time, we need to make use of technology to increase efficiency.